|Office:||Level 1, Holland Centennial Commons|

 There are also State of Utah Education Benefits available:

 - The State of Utah offers some scholarships/waivers for military member’s surviving dependents.
-Submit a copy of the relevant DD-214 to the DSU Scholarship Office to obtain the Purple Heart or Scott Lundell tuition waiver.
+Submit a copy of the relevant DD-214 to the DSU Veteran Student Service office to obtain the Purple Heart or Scott Lundell tuition waiver.

 Students may require the services of the Disability Resource Center to evaluate disability documentation, determine eligibility, and implement reasonable accommodations for students with disabilities enrolled at the University.